 I love that Seattle is known for its music scene, and you can find live music any night of the week when you’re in the city.
-(If you’re visiting and have one day in Seattle or can visit Seattle for 3 days, I recommend seeing a show if possible!)
-Here are some fun facts about Seattle and the music that came from the area.
+(If you’re visiting Seattle for 3 days, I recommend seeing a show if possible!)
+Here are some fun Seattle facts about the music that came from this area.

 20. Many people know that grunge bands such as Nirvana and Soundgarden got their start here, but Sir Mix-A-Lot, Kenny G, Kenny Loggins, and Heart also began here.

-21. Our city has the second-highest per capita rate for live music performances in the country (second to New York City (a fun fact about Seattle for music lovers).
+21. Our city has the second-highest per capita rate for live music performances in the country, second to New York City (a fun fact about Seattle for music lovers).

-23. While many people reference Seattle as the place where most of the music greats came from, a majority came from Tacoma, Bellingham, Olympia, and even Portland (all great Seattle weekend getaways).
+23. While many people reference Seattle as the place where most of the music greats came from, a majority came from Tacoma, Bellingham, Olympia, and even Portland (some of the best Seattle weekend getaways).
 For example, Nirvana was from Aberdeen and mainly played in Olympia, not Seattle.

 24. Pearl Jam may have been a worldwide hit, but they were initially hated by people in the Seattle area due to their view of them as being “corporate puppets” (even Nirvana’s own Kurt Cobain was a vocal hater for many years).

 Looking to impress your friends with Seattle trivia at your next get-together?
 Here are some Seattle fun facts to share (I bet you don’t know all of these either!).